Alaricus/clicker-tutorial-react/README.md

 The following two paragraphs are the most complicated part of the entire app.
 Don’t beat yourself up if the reasoning isn’t very clear to you at first.
 Should you still require help after reading this bit a few times, here is a [detailed article](https://overreacted.io/making-setinterval-declarative-with-react-hooks/) on the topic.

 In order to create such a loop we are going to use [setInterval()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval).
 The problem is, `setInterval` doesn’t really like to play nicely with React hooks.
 In order to make it work we’ll need to create a callback function, which will execute on each iteration of `setInterval`.
 Since this function will depend on the current state to tally up all the clicks, it will need to be created anew on each iteration.
 This could cause an infinite render loop.
-To avoid that we’ll use the [useRef()](https://reactjs.org/docs/hooks-reference.html#useref) hook to hold the current version of the callback and then a [useEffect()](https://reactjs.org/docs/hooks-reference.html#useeffect) loop to update it whenever the state changes.
+To avoid that we’ll use the [useRef()](https://reactjs.org/docs/hooks-reference.html#useref) hook to hold the current version of the callback and then a [useEffect()](https://reactjs.org/docs/hooks-reference.html#useeffect) hook to update it whenever the state changes.

 Another `useEffect` will fire only once and run our `setInterval`.
-It will actually depend on the callback, but since that is a `ref` variable (remember that we used a `useRef` hook to hold it) it will execute a single time, when the app is first starting.
+It will actually be dependent on the `callback`, but since that is a `ref` variable (remember that we used a `useRef` hook to hold it) it will execute just a single time — when the app is first starting.

 Take a breather, the hard part is over and we are almost done.